 How to Better Serve Millennial Buyers on eBay

 Millennials, also known as Gen Y, are defined as people born between 1980 and 2004.
-At this point I their lives, they are college students through thirty-somethings.
+At this point in their lives, they are college students through thirty-somethings.
 They are the most diverse generation in history. according to data provided by the US Census Bureau, they are expected to surpass the Baby Boomer generation as the United States' largest living generation this year.

-Since Millennials are such a large group, have such huge purchasing power, are internet savvy, and frequently shop online, it is wise to understand them as consumers so we can better serve them on eBay.
+Since millennials are such a large group, have such huge purchasing power, are internet savvy, and frequently shop online, it is wise to understand them as consumers so we can better serve them on eBay.

 Millennials don’t pay attention to mass advertising but they are very tuned into social media and blogs.
 Share your listings on Facebook, Pinterest, and Twitter.
 Millennials are more likely to trust a post that their friends and peers respond to than an ad on Facebook or Google.
 If you are a blogger, include a few links to your eBay listings here and there.
 Not only will posting listings on your blog create backlinks to your listings, but you will gain credibility with buyers.

 eBay estimates as many as 40% of all sales are made on mobile devices.
 This number is likely to increase in the future as the world is becoming more technologically savvy.
-According to an article on Entrepreneur.com, 85% of the Millennial generation own mobile phones.
+According to an article on Entrepreneur.com, 85% of the millennial generation own mobile phones.

-85% of the Millennial generation translates to 70 million people in the United States alone that could be shopping on eBay with their mobile phones.
-Optimizing listings for eBay mobile is critical to reaching Millennial buyers.
-If listings aren’t mobile friendly, buyers may skip over the listing and move on to the next one. eBay provides very specific strategies for optimizing for mobile devices.
+85% of the millennial generation translates to 70 million people in the United States alone that could be shopping on eBay with their mobile phones.
+Optimizing listings for eBay mobile is critical to reaching millennial buyers.
+If listings aren’t mobile-friendly, buyers may skip over the listing and move on to the next one. eBay provides very specific strategies for optimizing for mobile devices.

-In addition to understanding how Millennials shop, it is important to learn the brands they buy.
-Here is a list of 5 brands that Millennials love and are frequently bought and sold on eBay.
+In addition to understanding how millennials shop, it is important to learn the brands they buy.
+Here is a list of 5 brands that millennials love and are frequently bought and sold on eBay.
 Look for these brands when you are at thrift stores, on Facebook sale groups, or at garage sales.

 Understanding your customers is a smart way to expand your product line, provide better service, and ultimately grow your business.
 As Seth Godin says, “Find products for your customers, not customers for your products.”
-As the Millennials age, they will have greater purchasing power and will become the influencing generation.
+As the millennials age, they will have greater purchasing power and will become the influencing generation.